paulroth3d/sfdx-dbs-plugin/README.md

 * -r --runAllOnChange (flag) - lints all components on save (true) or only the component changed (false - default)
 * -f --filePattern PATTERN (String) - passed through to the --files parameter of lightning lint.
 Pattern of files to lint.
 * -i --ignorePattern PATTERN (String) - passed through to the --ignore parameter of lightning lint.
 Pattern of files to ignore.
+* -c --config PATH (String) - path to a custom ESLint file with STYLE settings

 Example: